 The Whitehead Seminar Series for High School Teachers

-Entering its twenty-fourth season, Whitehead Institute’s Seminar Series for High School Teachers offers educators the opportunity to explore topics at the forefront of biomedical research and incorporate new ideas into their classrooms.
+Entering its twenty-fifth season, Whitehead Institute’s Seminar Series for High School Teachers offers educators the opportunity to explore topics at the forefront of biomedical research and incorporate new ideas into their classrooms.

 The series, which attracts 60-80 high school teachers each year, begins in October of each academic year.
 Seminars are conducted on the first Monday of each month through June.
 Sessions begin with a scientific lecture and conclude with a working dinner, allowing participants and Whitehead scientists to share ideas and discuss a range of issues affecting science education.